 When looking at the search results on united.com, click on “Seats” and you will see the seat map.
 The seats in first class on this route look like they are lie-flat:

 A search on seatguru.com confirms this flight has flat bed seats:

 Some aircraft have different versions, in which case I look at all versions on seatguru.com and match up the seats based on the seat map on united.com.
 Note: Since United recently added flat beds on additional routes, seatguru.com might not be up to date on these routes.

 How many miles to book?
 If using United miles, a First Saver award is 40,000 miles (50,000 miles for flights between Hawaii and Chicago O’Hare, Denver, Houston Intercontinental, New York/Newark or Washington Dulles).
 A First Everyday award (used to be called standard) is 90,000 miles for a one way flight (95,000 miles for flights between Hawaii and Chicago O’Hare, Denver, Houston Intercontinental, New York/Newark or Washington Dulles).
-Finding a First Saver Award on a route with lie-flat seats is difficult so you might have to spend 90,000 miles for a standard award.
+Finding a First Saver Award on a route with lie-flat seats is nearly impossible so you will likely need to use 95,000 miles for a First Everyday award.